 - Mystery Fish – There is still much science doesn’t know or understand about bonefish, including basic information about their distribution and life cycle.
 For instance, the most common species found in Florida and the Caribbean are classified as Albula vulpes.
 In 2003, the Mote Marine Laboratory found that the vast majority of juvenile fish in Florida were of the separate subspecies, Albula Garcia.
 This raised the question, where are all the Albula Vulpes Juveniles?

-- Diet – Bonefish are carnivores and bottom feeders.
+- What do bonefish eat? – Bonefish are carnivores and bottom feeders.
 They feed primarily in shallow waters, generally mudflats, and feed on crabs, shrimp, worms, snail, and small fish.
 Although they do tend to shoal, when feeding, they will normally break into smaller groups.

 - Distribution – In the Western Atlantic, Bonefish are prevalent in the Gulf of Mexico, the Southern Florida Coast, Caribbean Sea, and as far south as northern regions of South America.